This post may contain affiliate links. See our affiliate disclaimer here.

 Nearly every campground said they offered wifi (often free).

 We relied on SIM cards instead and used our phones as hot spots when we needed to use our computers.
-I specifically used Airalo on my phone, an eSIM option where you can designate your country and how many days you’ll need the SIM as well as how much data you’d like.
-For my iPhone, I purchased a one-month plan and did not use all my data.
-I frequently streamed videos and music and still had plenty data left over.
-(My husband, on the other hand, got a physical SIM from Orange so he could have calling options.)
+I specifically used Airalo on my phone, an eSIM option where you can designate your country, how many days you’ll need the SIM, and how much data you’d like.
+Airalo only offers data, not calling.

 Are French Campsites Open Year-round?